Galser/ptfe-demo-validcert/README.md

     Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
     ```
     E.g. our fresh PTFE installation with valid SSL certificate works as expected.
-    On the screenshot below you can see the satte both in WebUI (at the e;lft) and CLI (at teh right side) :
+    On the screenshot below you can see the state both in WebUI (at the left) and CLI (at the right side) :
     ![TF apply](screenshots/ptfe_apply_remoet_web_and_cli.png)
 - Now you can destroy the virtual machine and free up resources by executing :
     ```zsh